 The Audit Committee is tasked to provide oversight over the institution's financial reporting policies, practices and control and internal and external audit functions.
-122
+122 a.
+Investigate any matter within its terms of reference.

 1) Authority of the Audit Committee